v-sbradley/bacx-pr/topics/public-pr-contribution-guide.md

 >
 > - **Private Repository:** The working repository for internal contributors (writers/PMs) who have joined [Microsoft Docs](https://github.com/MicrosoftDocs) organization on GitHub.
 Private repositories are accessible by Microsoft Docs members only.
 > - **Public Repository:** The repository for receiving external feedback from customer/public through the Docs feedback feature.
 It helps to receive suggested changes through Pull-Requests/issues created by the customers/public.
-> - The public repository exposes the default **Main** branch to the external contributors.
+> - The public repository exposes the default **main** branch to the external contributors.
 Another branch which exists is a sync branch (repo_sync_working_branch) and is used as staging branch by OPS auto sync configurations for syncing content between private-public repository pairs.
 All branches in public repository contains content which are already published.
 > - An auto assignment tool keeps polling the public repository for any new GitHub issue or pull-request and assign these to the contributors based on the topic's author/configured assignees.
 > - For a list of private-public repository pairs maintained by us, please visit: (Note: you must be connected to VPN/Corpnet to access the link).